 Acai Bowl Recipe

 - In a blender or food processor blend all ingredients until smooth.
-If needed add more apple juice.
+STart with ½ cup apple juice and add more if needed to blend.
 It should be blended very thick in consistency.
 Pour in a bowl and top with fresh fruit, nuts, seeds, chia seeds and hemp seeds.